Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry is batting .235 with 19 doubles, four triples, eight home runs and 40 walks.
+- McKinstry is hitting .233 with 19 doubles, four triples, eight home runs and 40 walks.

+- McKinstry has picked up a hit in 78 of 130 games this year, with multiple hits 17 times.

-- Looking at the 129 games he has played this year, he's hit a home run in eight of them (6.2%), and in 1.7% of his trips to the dish.
+- In eight games this season, he has hit a home run (6.2%, and 1.7% of his trips to the plate).

-- McKinstry has picked up an RBI in 18.6% of his games this year, with two or more RBI in 4.7% of his games.
-He has also plated three or more runs in one contest.
+- McKinstry has driven in a run in 24 games this season (18.5%), including six games with more than one RBI (4.6%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.